DAC00/P7-Poseidon/README.md

 DB_PASSWORD=password

 # SQL
 Two scripts below for the database, one for the app and the other one for testing.
+Both are needed.

 [Script for the app](sql/p7_poseidon_script.sql)